Martini-Force-Field-Initiative/CopenhagenWorkshop2024/Tutorial_1/README.md

 * only non-hydrogen atoms are considered to define the mapping;
 * avoid dividing specific chemical groups (*e.g.*, amide or carboxylate) between two beads;
 * respect the symmetry of the molecule; it is moreover desirable to retain as much as possible the volume and shape of the underlying AA structure;
-* default option for 4-to-1, 3-to-1 and 2-to-1 mappings are regular (R), small (S), and tiny (T) beads; they are the default option for linear fragments, *e.g.*, the two 4-to-1 segments in octane;
+* default option for 4-to-1, 3-to-1 and 2-to-1 mappings are regular (R), small (S), and tiny (T) beads;
-* R-beads are the best option in terms of computational performance, with the bead size reasonably good to represent 4-to-1 linear molecules;
+* R-beads are the best option in terms of computational performance, with the bead size reasonably good to represent 4-to-1 linear molecules; They are the default option for long linear fragments, e.g., the three 4-to-1 segments in dodecane;
 * T-beads are especially suited to represent the flatness of aromatic rings;
 * S-beads usually better mimic the "bulkier" shape of aliphatic rings;
 * the number of beads should be optimized such that the maximum mismatch in mapping is ±1 non-hydrogen atom per 10 non-hydrogen atoms of the atomistic structure;